 The Seagoville facility is located southeast of Dallas and was originally a minimum security female prison.
 In 1942, it was converted into an internment facility to hold German, Japanese and Italian US resident and Latin American internees.
-Although it was intended to serve primarily as a facility for families in which both adults had been interned, many families were held there en route to other main family camp in Crystal City, Texas, or repatriation.
+Although it was intended to serve primarily as a facility for families in which both adults had been interned, many families were held there en route to the other main family camp in Crystal City, Texas, or repatriation.
 Ultimately, it became a women’s only camp, although children were also held there with their mothers.
 The first Seagoville internees were from Latin America, married couples without children and some Japanese who arrived later.
 The peak population was 647 internees.
 (Fox, Stephen.
 Fear Itself, Inside the FBI Roundup of German Americans during World War II, iUniverse, 2005, 115.)
+(1 Jan 1943 census)

 Many mothers were held at Seagoville, separated for long periods of time from the children which contributed greatly to their anguish.
 (See also: the Graber Family Story) Others, pregnant upon arrival or interned there with their husbands gave birth.
 Still others suffered miscarriages from the stress of their internment.
 (Birth Certificate from Camp Seagoville.)